Using Affirmations to Heal Narcissistic Abuse Syndrome

 We feel a sense of gratitude for allowing ourselves to question those unsupportive inner voices and challenge them.
 Now, we no longer feel the need to push them away.
 Now, we can sit with them and observe.
 And as we watch, we see our story unfold.
 We write and talk about it.
 We acknowledge the courageous little child we were, faced with a childhood full of confusion, doubt, and shame, and we feel compassion for ourselves.

 Healing Affirmations can help each stage of Narcissism, Awareness Grief, and afterward, set boundaries and replace codependent thinking and behavior with healthy ones.

 What are Affirmations?

-The Law of Attraction is a viewpoint proposing that thinking positive thoughts brings about positive results, and negative thoughts bring negative ones.
+The Law of Attraction is a viewpoint proposing that thinking positive thoughts bring about positive results, and negative thoughts bring negative ones.
 The theory is based on the belief that thoughts are a form of energy.
-So, positive thoughts attract positive energy; positivity and success in health, finances, relationships, etc. As the “Law of Attraction” states, “like attracts like.”
+So, positive thoughts attract positive energy; positivity, and success in health, finances, relationships, etc. As the “Law of Attraction” states, “like attracts like.”

 “Healing” affirmations are positive statements about your well-being.
 They are based on the belief that your thoughts influence your physical and emotional health.
 The best news is that you don’t have to be sick to use healing affirmations!

 Saying your affirmations to yourself is all about becoming your “authentic self.”
 You are more easily able to connect with your authentic self when your vibration is high.
 When we are not vibrating highly, unhealthy, unsupportive inner dialogue can remain our default way of life.